jamesonwilliams/kosmos/README.md

 Kosmos is a lightweight Android library to authenticate your users with [Amazon Cognito](https://aws.amazon.com/cognito/).

 Amazon Cognito maps your app's user accounts to roles/policies in your AWS account.
-Registered users can then `signIn` using Cognito's [Secure Remote Password (SRP)](https://en.wikipedia.org/wiki/Secure_Remote_Password_protocol) protocol.
-After signing in, [Cognito grants auth tokens](https://docs.aws.amazon.com/cognito/latest/developerguide/amazon-cognito-user-pools-using-tokens-with-identity-providers.html) which can be used to make authenticated requests to other Amazon services.
+Registered users can `signIn` to obtain [auth tokens](https://docs.aws.amazon.com/cognito/latest/developerguide/amazon-cognito-user-pools-using-tokens-with-identity-providers.html), useful for making authenticated requests to other Amazon services.

-Kosmos can help you to register new user accounts, and to authenticate existing users.
-Under the hood, Kosmos handles a number of details on your behalf, including Secure Remote Password (SRP) protocol, secure token storage, and token refreshes.
+Kosmos can help you to register new user accounts, and to authenticate existing accounts.
+Under the hood, Kosmos handles a number of details on your behalf, including [Secure Remote Password (SRP)](https://en.wikipedia.org/wiki/Secure_Remote_Password_protocol) exchange, secure token storage, and token refreshes.

-Here are the steps to register a new user account:
+To register a new user:
-1. Collect email and password from user, and call `registerUser(...)`
+1. Collect email and password from user, and call `registerUser(...)`.
-2. Amazon Cognito will send a verification email
+2. Amazon Cognito will send a verification email to the user.
-3. Collect the verification code in your UI, and call `confirmRegistration(...)`
+3. Collect the verification code in your UI, and call `confirmRegistration(...)`.
 4. If the code matches, the user can proceed to sign in.

-Signing in is easier.
-Simply call `signIn(...)`.
-Once a user has signed in, you can access their credentials through `session()`.
+To sign in, simply call `signIn(...)`.
+Once a user has signed in, they can access credentials through `session()`.
 A `ValidSession` contains an OIDC ID token and an OAuth2 access token.

 ## Demo App